Knauss Plumbing Cookeville Tennessee Logo

 Water Softener Installation

-Hard water is the most common water quality issue in Cookeville.
-A water softener removes the calcium and magnesium that cause scale buildup on fixtures, spots on dishes, reduced soap lather, and shortened appliance life.
-We size and install the right unit for your household.
+Hard water is the most widespread water quality issue throughout central Pennsylvania — both on municipal supply and private wells.
+A properly sized water softener removes the calcium and magnesium that cause scale buildup on fixtures, spots on dishes, shortened appliance life, and skin that feels dry and tight after showering.
+We size and install the right unit for your household’s daily usage.

 Learn More ⇒